 How do I know what type of paper to write?

 Answer: Look for keywords that suggest a certain approach.
 The word “explain” suggests you write an expository paper, while the word “describe” implies a descriptive paper.
 “Assess” or “argue” might prompt an argumentative paper.

-Expository paper = you must have knowledge of a certain topic and communicate the information clearly.
+Expository paper: you must know about a certain topic and communicate the information.

-Argumentative paper = forming an opinion via research and building an evidence-based argument.
+Argumentative paper: you form an opinion via research and build an evidence-based argument.

 What type of sources do I have to use?

 Answer: Find out what your lecturer expects before you start researching.
 There are internet resources, books, class textbooks, journals, newspapers, and the Bible.
 Or your lecturer can ask you to interview people or do a survey.

 What will my lecturer look for while grading my paper?